Nurse Charged with DUI

 If you were arrested for DUI in Tampa, FL, then contact Leslie Sammis, an experienced criminal defense attorney at Sammis Law Firm.
 Our attorneys understand the special concerns that a nurse, physician, or other health care professional has after an arrest for DUI involving alcoholic beverages or controlled substances.

 Contact us to find out why you should demand a formal review hearing within ten (10) days of the arrest.
 We can help you obtain a 42-day permit while we challenge the administrative suspension of your driver’s license.

-When we represent a Registered Nurses (RN), a Licensed Practical Nurses (LPN), an advanced registered nurse practitioner (ARNP) or a certified nursing assistant (CNA) who is charged with DUI, our goal is fighting for an outright dismissal in court and to invalidate the administrative suspension at the DHSMV hearing.
+When we represent a Registered Nurse (RN), a Licensed Practical Nurse (LPN), an advanced registered nurse practitioner (ARNP), or a certified nursing assistant (CNA) who is charged with DUI.
+Our goal is to fight for an outright dismissal in court and to invalidate the administrative suspension at the DHSMV hearing.

 After a first DUI arrest, you might be eligible for a DUI diversion program called RIDR.
 Entering the RIDR DUI conversion program might not be in your best interest if you have a nursing license, even if the charge is reduced to a dry or wet reckless.
 Contact us to find out more about the pros and cons of any approach.